Welcome!

 Around this time, a colleague informed him that a student at a high school in Granada Hills had recorded an administrator asking the student to fabricate evidence against a teacher.
 Knowing how the district operated, Louis devised a plan to document the district’s process of manufacturing evidence against teachers.
 According to Louis, the plan worked.

 Toward the end of the retaliation process, Louis reported his findings to the California Commission on Teacher Credentialing and to the office of California Attorney General Rob Bonta, describing what he believed to be systemic practices within LAUSD that harm both teachers and students.
+Today, Louis’s teaching credential can be found on the California Commission on Teacher Credentialing website under the name “Louis De Barraicua.”

 This is the information Louis XX discovers as he reads the journals of Louis A. De Barraicua—accompanied by photographs and documentation of events that form the foundation of “Chapter 1: The Los Angeles Dystopia.”